Philosocode/philosocode-blog/collections/_webhero/html/5-text-tags-1/lesson.md

 Okay, I was just kidding.
 But it leads into the next point I want to make:

 #### Focus On The Essential
+I hope you don't feel too overwhelmed by the amount of tags you just saw.<br>
-Of the ~90 tags listed on that site, **you'll only use 10-15 on a regular basis.**
+Of the ~90 tags listed on that site, **you'll only use 10-15 on a regular basis.**<br>
-So don't feel overwhelmed by the amount of tags you see.
+And for those 10-15 tags, you'll use them so much, remembering them won't be a problem.<br>
 Remember: don't memorize what you can easily look up.